-Adult-Gerontology Primary Care Nurse Practitioners provide direct patient care in a primary care setting.
+Adult Gerontology Primary Care Nurse Practitioners provide direct patient care in many types of settings.
 They work with patients to promote health and well-being.
-They diagnose and treat adolescents and adults with common illnesses or injuries.
+They promote health and wellness as well as diagnose and treat adolescents, adults and older adults with common conditions, illnesses or injuries.
 They are involved in education, research and legislative activities to promote quality healthcare.

 - Assume an advanced practice role

 - Put theory and evidence into practice with individuals and populations

 - Develop, implement and assess advanced practice nursing strategies to meet patient goals and assure quality of care

 - Engage with, counsel and educate patients about positive health and lifestyle choices, wellness, self-care and disease prevention or management

 - Diagnose, manage and evaluate outcomes for acute and chronic health conditions including ordering and interpreting tests, prescribing medications and other treatments